Parastemon grandifructus

 Parastemon grandifructus is a tree in the family Chrysobalanaceae.
 The specific epithet grandifructus is from the Latin meaning 'large fruit'.

 Description

 Parastemon grandifructus grows up to 30 m tall with a trunk diameter of up to 30 cm.
 The ellipsoid fruits measure up to 3.5 cm long.

 Distribution and habitat

 Parastemon grandifructus is endemic to Malaysian Borneo.
-Its habitat is lowland forests, including swamps, from sea-level to 150 m altitude.
+Its habitat is lowland forests, including swamps, from sea-level to 150 m elevation.